Things to Do When You Arrive on Campus

 1. Get Your Student ID: The Terrier Card

 All Boston University students, faculty, and staff are assigned a nine-character, computer-generated ID number.
 This University ID number (or "U" number) is used for all University records, including registration and class adjustments.

-Terrier Cards for new students are issued at the start of their first semester.
-It is recommended that you obtain a photo ID at the Terrier Card Office, even if you have already received a non-photo ID card in the mail.
+Terrier Cards are available at the Terrier Card Office at the beginning of Summer Term once you have registered for classes.
 You will need to present a valid form of government issued photo ID when you go to the Terrier Card Office.
 Valid identification includes a driver's license, state identification card, or passport.

 To obtain your Terrier Card, please go to: